frederic-perez/AmE-dictionary/data/dictionary.md

 __platypus__ _n_ :two::hammer: _Internet platypus pranks._ :es: ornitorrinco
 __plaudit__ _n_ :three: (plaudits) An enthusiastic expression of approval.
 __plausibility__ :pencil2:
-__plausible__ _adj_ :astonished: Expressing or manifesting praise or approval. _Syn_ approbative, affirmative _Her father's plausive nod was likely as much praise as Jane would receive from her stoic parents._
+__plausible__ _adj_ :astonished: Expressing or manifesting praise or approval. _Syn_ approbative, affirmative _Her father’s plausive nod was likely as much praise as Jane would receive from her stoic parents._
 __play ball__
 __play by the rules__ _idiom_ To adhere to the rules, strictures, or conditions imposed by person or body of authority.
 __play chicken__ _slang_ To play dangerous games in order to discover who is the bravest.